Addressing soul sleep and the belief that the soul came from the Greeks

 "After Jesus was resurrected, the tombs were opened, and the bodies of many saints who died were also raised from the dead."
 (Mat 27:52).

-For those who believe in soul sleep, this verse is another problem.
+For those who believe in soul sleep, this verse is problematic.
 Where did these resurrected saints come from?
 Most importantly, where did they go after they were resurrected if only a select few go to heaven?
 If that were true, then it would mean they are still walking among us today, as it's appointed for man to die only once.
 The only logical conclusion is they ascended to heaven with Jesus.

 Lastly, there's the parable, or story, of the rich man and Lazarus spoken about by Jesus.
 Again, whether it’s meant to be taken literally or figuratively is not what’s important.
 What is important is that the rich man and Lazarus are depicted as having souls that live on beyond the grave, just as the spirit of Samuel.
 If the concept of the immortal soul came from the Greeks, it wouldn’t explain why Jesus thought to include such pagan ideas in his sermon.
 It also doesn’t explain why he never refuted it as being a false pagan concept.
 In fact, nowhere in the Bible will you find such a repudiation.
+For more about the rich man and Lazarus and if it was a parable or not, see here.

 Comments